vuelidate/vuelidate/packages/docs/src/README.md

 </div>
 ```

+That's it!
+Our validations are set and ready.

-There, you are all set.
-Head over to the [Guide](./guide.md) page, to for a more detailed guide on how to use Vuelidate.
+Head over to the [Guide](./guide.md) page now for a more detailed guide on how to use Vuelidate.